Aciety/contents/TERMS_OF_SERVICE.md

        Aciety retains the right to preserve information for statistical and analytical purposes, without personal information on Employees of the User.
-    1. During the Request execution a User is obligated to provide Aciety with the information described in
+    1. Contractors are obligated to provide Aciety with the information described in
        [Annex 2](#aciety-cooperation-agreement-annex-no-2), including, but not
-       limited to: signing the Work Agreement, invoices sent to Client and associated Client Payments, so that proper partner compensation schedule can be signed and Commission can be paid out by User to Aciety.
+       limited to: signing the Work Agreement, invoices sent to Client and associated Client Payments and any New Requests coming from the Client, so that precise Commission can be determined.
     1. When drafting the Work Agreement the User must make sure it incorporates the necessary clauses to allow the provision of data described in [Annex 2](#aciety-cooperation-agreement-annex-no-2).
 The newest edition